 Cards can usually be reloaded at cash points, via text messaging, online or by visiting participating retailers although many charge top up fees, usually about 3% of the value loaded, for the transactions.

-Other charges - some of which have caused concern within the Government - may include an opening fee, replacement fees when the card expires, transaction fees and inactivity charges.
+Other charges - some of which have caused concern within Government - may include an opening fee, replacement fees when the card expires, transaction fees and inactivity charges.